Mideas-Touch/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 -adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-Task 12 -creates a directory called my_dir with permissions 751 in the working directory Task 13 -changes the group owner to school for the file hello
+Task 12 -creates a directory called my_dir with permissions 751 in the working directory Task 13 -changes the group owner to school for the file hello Task 14 -changes the owner to vincent and the group owner to staff for all the files and directories in the working directory Task 15 -changes the owner and the group owner of _hello to vincent and staff respectively